-Maurach am Achensee
+Maurach at lake Achensee

 Located on the southern banks is the town of Maurach, which stands out thanks to the unique natural experiences it provides.

 - Hotels in Maurach

 The magic of the wintery lake contrasts with the broad snowfields and the deeply snow-covered summits of the Rofan mountains.
 This family-based ski area doesn’t just provide inspiration for skiers, carvers and snowboarders, there is also convenient access to what is probably one of the loveliest ski touring areas in Tyrol via the Rofanseilbahn, Rofan cable car.
 While the impressive AirRofan sky glider means you get to experience this unique landscape from an ‘eagles-eye perspective’, even in winter.

 Cross-country skiing and winter hikes – with or without snow shoes – ice-skating, curling, romantic horse-drawn carriage rides, winter rides or convivial toboggan rides make a winter holiday in Maurach an unforgettable experience.
 There is an extra benefit for families – the littlest ski munchkins get to make their first attempts at hiking, without any long access routes, right in the centre of the town.

 One of the most popular bathing areas, for families in particular, is Buchau bathing beach, which provides pleasant water temperatures (around 22 °C) and which stands out due to its gently sloping banks.

 This extensive village, which is also a centre for the region‘s schools, has for over 120 years been the final stop and the destination for the Achensee Steam Cog Railway.
 From Jenbach in Inntal to Achensee the oldest train of its kind in Europe tackles some seven kilometres and 400 metres altitude.